ezequieltejada/angular-mastery-workshop/exercise-angular-cli.md

 ## TODO 1 - Learn how to use Angular CLI

+0. Run `ng --version` to  confirm version of your global Angular CLI (should be latest).
+If not, please update it using `npm i -g @angular/cli@latest`.
 1. Run `ng` command to see all the available Angular CLI commands
 2. Try running `ng <some-command> --help` (please use `ng new --help`) as we're not in Angular workspace yet